All Episodes

 If he is the lone conservative here, they've already found out.

-Santa Cruz is Moscow by the Bay, but it's even worse than that.
+Santa Cruz is Moscow by the bay, but it's even worse than that.

-Santa Cruz is beautiful place.
+Santa Cruz is a beautiful place.

 Don't misunderstand.